leocengia/SCI-repo/README.md

 > should plan to bring their
 > own.]

+**Agent-normalized template text**

+This property requires guests to wear swim caps in the pool.
+[Swim caps are not available onsite, and guests should plan to bring their own.]

 **Important information**

 Ensure that pool amenity is listed the Pools module in Partner Central when using this template.
 Examples of modified templates

+<a id="template-112"></a>

 #### Template 112: Swimsuits not allowed in public baths/hot spring (191)